szym/unbootimg/README.markdown

 - Unpack it to your `mydroid/repo/system/core/mkbootimg`.
 Note: it overwrites Android.mk to include unbootimg.
 - Build it:

     cd mydroid/repo
     . build/envsetup.sh
+    make mkbootimg unbootimg
+    # sadly that can't install unpack.sh and repack.sh so we need:
     mmm system/core/mkbootimg
-    # OR
-    make mkbootimg unbootimg repack.sh unpack.sh

 - Put `mydroid/repo/out/host/linux-x86/bin` in your path.
 Easiest way to do this
 is:

-    setpaths  # this is defined by Android build system
+    setpaths  # this is defined by Android build system `. build/envsetup.sh`

 unbootimg depends (like mkbootimg) on libmincrypt for computing the SHA1, but this can easily be disabled in the source code.